xyleth/thebesDocs/content/characterCreation/connections.markdown

 ### Set 3

-• Which one of you has slept in my presence (knowingly or un-)?
+- Which one of you has slept in my presence (knowingly or un)?
   - For that character, write Cx+2.
-  • Which one of you have I been watching carefully, in secret?
+- Which one of you have I been watching carefully, in secret?
   - For that character, write Cx+2.
-  • Which one of you most evidently dislikes and distrusts me?
+- Which one of you most evidently dislikes and distrusts me?
   - For that character, write Cx+3.

 For everyone else, write Cx+1.
 You have weird insights into everyone.

 ### Set 4

-• Which one of you used to ride with my gang?
+- Which one of you used to ride with my gang?
   - For that character, write Cx+1.
-  • Which one of you figures that you could take me in a fight, if it came to it?
+- Which one of you figures that you could take me in a fight, if it came to it?
   - For that character, write Cx+2.
-  • Which one of you once stood up to me, gang and all?
+- Which one of you once stood up to me, gang and all?
   - For that character, write Cx+3.

 For everyone else, write Cx-1.
 You don’t really care much about, y’know, people